 Job interviews should feel like a conversation, with two people asking and answering questions.
 You should follow the lead of your interviewer and prioritize giving them information about yourself, but know that interviewers expect you to ask questions, too.
 When you do, it shows that you have enthusiasm for and genuine interest in the job.

-In this quick video, Indeed recruiter Linda gives examples of questions you can ask in your interviews.
+In this quick video, Indeed recruiter Linda gives examples of questions you can ask your interviewer.

 (Keep reading for more example questions you can use in your interviews.)